 What Can Go Wrong With a Toilet Fill Valve?

 If your toilet fill valve isn’t working properly, there are a few things that could be going wrong.
 The most common problem is that the float ball is stuck in the “up” position, preventing water from entering the bowl.
-This can usually be fixed by simply adjusting the float ball so that it moves more freely.
+This can usually fixe by simply adjusting the float ball so that it moves more freely.

-Another possibility is that the fill valve itself is defective and needs to be replaced.
+Another possibility is that the fill valve itself is defective and needs to replace.
 If you notice water constantly running into the bowl or overflowing, this is likely the issue.
 In some cases, you may be able to fix it by cleaning out any debris that’s clogging the valve (such as dirt or sediment).

+However, if the valve is severely damage, it will need to replace.
 Finally, another issue that can cause problems with your toilet fill valve is a faulty shut-off valve.
 If this valve isn’t closing properly, water will continue to flow into the bowl even when the handle is in the “off” position.

 This can waste a lot of water and potentially flood your bathroom!
 To fix this problem, you’ll need to replace the shut-off valve with a new one.